 The Osa Peninsula – called the most biologically intense place on Earth by National Geographic – lives up to its status as Costa Rica’s natural treasure.
 Immerse yourself and volunteer in this wild place.
 Take in the breathtaking sights and sounds of tropical paradise – all while helping protect this unique corner of the globe!

 Work schedule: Osa Conservation volunteers work 8 hours a day, 6 days a week.
 During peak season you may work longer.

 Commitment: We ask that you commit to a 6-week minimum stay to account for the 5-day training period.
 The longer you stay, the more you’ll learn!

-Join one of our next opportunities:
+Join one of our next opportunities.
+Contact us for details.